Measuring Evidence against Exchangeability and Group Invariance with E-values: Optimal e-values for group invariance

-In case a $\mathcal{G}$ invariant reference measure is available, it is convenient to choose $q$ with respect to this reference measure, which leads to $\overline{q}$ dropping out entirely as presented in Proposition \ref{prp:invariant_reference}.
-Note that if $\mathbb{Q} \ll \overline{\mathbb{Q}}$, then $\overline{\mathbb{Q}}$ itself may serve as such a $\mathcal{G}$ invariant reference measure.
-We leverage this in Section \ref{sec:gaussian}, where the Lebesgue measure serves as such a reference measure.
+In case a $\sigma$-finite $\mathcal{G}$ invariant reference measure $\mathbb{H} \gg \overline{\mathbb{Q}}, \mathbb{Q}$ is available, we can replace $\overline{\mathbb{Q}}$ by $\mathbb{H}$, even if it is not a probability measure.
+This is convenient, because densities are often presented with respect to some dominating invariant reference measure, such as the Lebesgue measure.
+We leverage this in Appendix \ref{sec:gaussian}.

-\begin{prp}[Invariant reference measure] Suppose $\mathbb{H}$ is a $\mathcal{G}$ invariant unsigned measure that dominates both $\mathbb{Q}$ and $\overline{\mathbb{Q}}$.
-Then, $q / \overline{q}$ may be replaced with $q$ in Theorem~\ref{thm:lehmann_stein}, Theorem~\ref{thm:utility-optimal} and Corollaries~\ref{cor:log-optimal} and \ref{cor:h-optimal}. \end{prp} \begin{proof} This follows immediately from the fact that it implies $\overline{q}$ is constant on each orbit, so that it is absorbed by the normalization constants in Theorem~\ref{thm:utility-optimal} and Corollaries~\ref{cor:log-optimal} and \ref{cor:h-optimal}, and by $c_\alpha^{[y]}$ in Theorem~\ref{thm:lehmann_stein}. \end{proof} \begin{rmk} Theorem \ref{thm:lehmann_stein} implies that plugging the test statistic $T = q/\overline{q}$ in the traditional group invariance test yields the Neyman--Pearson-optimal test.
-In case we have densities with respect to a $\mathcal{G}$ invariant reference measure, then Proposition \ref{prp:invariant_reference} reduces this to $T = q$, which is the main result in \citet{lehmann1949theory}.
-Their proof strategy seems to implicitly rely on the assumption that $q$ is a density with respect to an available $\mathcal{G}$ invariant reference measure. \end{rmk}

-The log-optimal e-value can be viewed as the likelihood ratio between the alternative $\mathbb{Q}$ and its reverse information projection (RIPr) onto the null hypothesis \citep{larsson2024numeraire, grunwald2023safe, lardy2024reverse}.
-If $\mathbb{Q} \ll \overline{\mathbb{Q}}$, it turns out that the RIPr is $\overline{\mathbb{Q}}$.
-This condition holds, for example, if $\mathcal{G}$ is finite, as this means $\overline{\mathbb{Q}}$ is a finite average of measures, one of which is $\mathbb{Q}$.
-The proof is presented in Appendix \ref{proof:RIPr}, and relies on Theorem 4.1 in \cite{larsson2024numeraire}.